Hurstbridge railway station

-Hurstbridge railway station is the terminus of the suburban electrified Hurstbridge line in Victoria, Australia.
-It serves the north-eastern Melbourne suburb of Hurstbridge, and opened on 25 June 1912 as Hurst's Bridge.
-It was renamed Hurstbridge on 9 December of that year.
+Hurstbridge railway station is a commuter railway station and the terminus of the Hurstbridge line, which is part of the Melbourne railway network.
+It serves the north-eastern suburb of Hurstbridge, in Melbourne, Victoria, Australia.
+Hurstbridge station is a ground level host station, featuring a single platform.
+It opened on 25 June 1912.

+Initially opened as Hurst's Bridge, the station was given its current name of Hurstbridge on 9 December 1912.

 History

 Hurstbridge station opened on 25 June 1912, when the railway line was extended from Eltham.
-Like the suburb itself, the station was named after a local settler, Henry Hurst, who built a log bridge across the Diamond Creek to access a property named "Allwood".
+Like the suburb itself, the station was named after a local settler, Henry Hurst, who built a log bridge across the Diamond Creek to access a property named Allwood.

 In 1957, a goods train service between Eltham and Hurstbridge was withdrawn.
 In 1962, a siding that operated to a cool store was abolished.

 Accidents and incidents

 On 16 February 1973, Tait trailer carriage 202T was destroyed by a fire while stabled in No. 1 road.

 On 9 April 1983, Comeng motor carriage 315M and Tait motor carriage 472M were destroyed by a fire whilst at the station.
 Both cars were later scrapped.

 Shortly before 2:00 a.m. on 11 November 2015, X'Trapolis train set 927M-1664T-928M derailed, following an unauthorised movement from the yard, resulting in collisions with various items of infrastructure and another train.
-On 1 June 2016, a former Metro Trains worker pleaded guilty to causing the incident, along with lighting two fires at Newport Workshops in 2015, which damaged or destroyed heritage train carriages, including a historical Swing Door EMU.
+On 1 June 2016, a former Metro Trains' worker pleaded guilty to causing the incident, along with lighting two fires at Newport Workshops in 2015, which damaged or destroyed heritage train carriages, including a historical Swing Door EMU.